-Note:
+Note: The contents of the PCLATH are

 unchanged after a RETURN or RETFIE

 instruction is executed.
 The user must

 setup the PCLATH for any subsequent

 CALLS or GOTOS.

 Example 2-1 shows the calling of a subroutine in page 1 of the program memory.
 This example assumes that PCLATH is saved and restored by the Interrupt Service Routine (if interrupts are used).